-In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker has all the hottest acts on the record label Krush Groove records, including Run-D.M.C., Dr. Jekyll & Mr. Hyde, and Kurtis Blow, while Rick (Rubin) produces their records.
+In this movie based on the early days of Def Jam Recordings, up-and-coming manager Russell Walker manages all the hottest acts on the record label Krush Groove Records, which include Run-D.M.C., Dr. Jekyll & Mr. Hyde, and Kurtis Blow, while Rick (Rubin) produces the label's records.
 When Run-D.M.C. has a hit record and Russell doesn't have the money to press records, he borrows money from a street hustler.
-At the same time, Russell and and his brother Run are both competing for the heart of R&B singer Sheila E.Written by
+At the same time, Russell and and his brother Run both compete for the heart of R&B singer Sheila E.Written by

 LL Cool J appears as himself in a scene halfway through the film where he auditions for Rick and the other Krush Groove management team.
 In that scene, it is presumed that LL Cool J is an unknown.
 However, near the beginning of the film, when Sheila E. is performing "A Love Bizarre" in a club, the name "LL Kool J" (sic) can be seen written on the chalkboard behind her on stage.
 The chalkboard is still seen during other performances before LL Cool J makes his appearance.
 See more »

 1 of 1 people found this review helpful.